-Select Enable for Non-Uniform Memory Access (NUMA) support which will improve memory-to-processor communication and performance.
+This setting Enables or Disables Non-Uniform Memory Access (NUMA), a feature that improves memory-to-processor communication and performance.
 The options are Enabled or Disabled.

 WHEA Support

 Select Enabled to support the Windows Hardware Error Architecture (WHEA) platform and provide a common infrastructure for the system to handle hardware errors within the Windows OS environment to reduce system crashes and to enhance system recovery and health monitoring.
 The options are Enabled and Disabled.